 Deputy Billy Cox is assigned to the Norfork School District as a School Resource Officer.
 Deputy Cox provides a law enforcement presence along with teaching educational programs such as D.A.R.E.

-Deputy Matthew Guthrie will assumed duties as the SRO-DARE Officer at the Cotter Public Schools at the end of the 2017-2018 school year.
+Deputy Paul Day will assume duties as the SRO-DARE Officer at the Mountain Home School - Hackler Building - for the 2019-2010 school year.

 This year millions of school children around the world will benefit from D.A.R.E.
 (Drug Abuse Resistance Education), the highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.
 D.A.R.E. was founded in 1983 in Los Angeles and has proven so successful that it is now being implemented in 75 percent of our nation's school districts and in more than 43 countries around the world.
 D.A.R.E. is a police officer-led series of classroom lessons that teaches children how to resist peer pressure and live productive drug and violence-free lives.

 Other Programs offered by the Sheriff's Office SRO's, G.R.E.A.T.
 (Gang Resistance Education and Training) along with Smart Choices, Better Chances.
 These programs center on informing students about the pitfalls of Gang involvement along with Juvenile Law.